oap-project/raydp/README.md

 # RayDP

 RayDP is a distributed data processing library that provides simple APIs for running Spark on [Ray](https://github.com/ray-project/ray) and integrating Spark with distributed deep learning and machine learning frameworks.
 RayDP makes it simple to build distributed end-to-end data analytics and AI pipeline.
-Instead of using lots of glue code or an orchestration framework to stitch multiple distributed programs, RayDP allows you to mix writing Spark, PyTorch, Tensorflow, XGBoost code in a single python program with increased productivity and performance.
+Instead of using lots of glue code or an orchestration framework to stitch multiple distributed programs, RayDP allows you to write Spark, PyTorch, Tensorflow, XGBoost code in a single python program with increased productivity and performance.
 You can build an end-to-end pipeline on a single Ray cluster by using Spark for data preprocessing, RaySGD or Horovod for distributed deep learning, RayTune for hyperparameter tuning and RayServe for model serving.

 ### Spark on Ray